 Can children take Chinese herbs?

-Yes again.
+Yes.
 Pediatrics is a specialty within TCM and children can be given reduced dosages.
-There are also specially prepared pediatric formulas in pill and powder form.
-Chinese herbal formulas can be used for colic, the fussiness of teething, earcache, diarrhea, cough and fever in babies and children.
+There are also specially-prepared pediatric formulas in pill and powder form.
+Chinese herbal formulas can be used for colic, the fussiness of teething, earache, diarrhea, cough and fever in babies and children.